 DNA Technologies was founded in 1993 by Charles Butland.
 The company, initially named Art Guard International, was first conceived as an art authentication system for our inaugural customer, Joe Barbera, of Hanna-Barbera fame.

 Shortly afterwards, the O.J.
-Simpson trial helped introduce the term “DNA evidence” into common parlance and the marketing value of Charlie’s invention became apparent as the company was renamed DNA Technologies, Inc. The company was most recently acquired by Wendell Smith, a long time partner of DNA Technologies, and merged with PhotoSecure of Boston, Massachusetts.
-PhotoSecure, an innovative start up company, spun out of the Photonics Center of Boston University, had pioneered the use of unique photoluminescent dyes as security identifiers, and had been a long time collaborator.
+Simpson trial helped introduce the term “DNA evidence” into common parlance.
+The marketing value of Charles’ invention became apparent.
+The company was then renamed DNA Technologies, Inc. The company was recently acquired by Wendell Smith, whose company, Polestar Ltd., was a long-time partner of DNA Technologies Inc. then merged with PhotoSecure.
+PhotoSecure was an innovative company, started by the long-time collaborator Photonics Center of Boston University.
+They had pioneered the use of unique photoluminescent dyes as security identifiers.

 The patented technology uses DNA-laced ink to tag and protect valuable products, brands and intellectual property.
 Key benefits of the technology include the ability to:

 • Recover revenues and market share

-- Track distribution on an ongoing basis to control product piracy and diversion
+• Track distribution on an ongoing basis to control product piracy and diversion

-- Preserve the integrity of products in the marketplace
+• Preserve the integrity of products in the marketplace

 • Increase consumer confidence in famous brands